XVI

 an unknown correspondent.

-My dear Sir (the somewhat trembling hand had written), I bless God — in
+My dear Sir (the somewhat trembling hand had written), I bless God —

-two months I hope to place at the disposal of your Council, for further
+two months I hope to place at the disposal of your Council, for

 extension of the China Inland Mission work, eight hundred pounds.21